giscafer/mapshaper-plus/README.md

 ## License

-mapshaper is licensed under MPL 2.0.
+mapshaper is licensed under MPL 2.0. and mapshaper-plus is licensed under MIT.